 - Blackhead removal strips – Blackhead removal strips are used to get rid of blackheads on nose instantly.
 However, this is just a temporary solution as blackheads can form again in a day or two.

 - Home remedies – Home remedies involving home-made masks with natural ingredients or using steam can be helpful in keeping blackheads at bay.
 But these do not work on all individuals.

 - Masks – Masks which are exfoliating in nature work by thoroughly scrubbing away impurities and clearing the pores along with blackheads.

 How Much Does Blackhead Removal Cost In India?

-The cost of blackheads extraction in India ranges between Rs.
+The cost of blackheads on nose extraction in India ranges between Rs.
 1500 to Rs.
 2500 per session.
-Total cost is subjective, however as it depends on several factors like experience of dermatologist, type of skin and underlying health condition.
+Total cost is subjective, however as it depends on several factors like the experience of the dermatologist, type of skin and underlying health condition.

 How To Prevent Blackheads?